prody/ProDy/doc/examples/select/selections.rst

 >>> prot.select('not backbone and not water')
 <Selection: "not backbone and not water" from 1p38 (1429 atoms; 1 coordinate sets, active set index: 0)>

-We also used :term:`water` term.
-This has now worked as :term:`sidechain` did.
+We also used water keyword.
+This has now worked as sidechain did.
 This was to show that it is possible to select same set of atoms in a number of different ways.

 Select amino acids by type/name
 -------------------------------------------------------------------------------

 Let's say we want to select charged residues.
-We can use :term:`resname` keyword followed by 3-letter residue names:
+We can use resname keyword followed by 3-letter residue names:

 >>> prot.select('resname ARG LYS HIS ASP GLU')
 <Selection: "resname ARG LYS HIS ASP GLU" from 1p38 (906 atoms; 1 coordinate sets, active set index: 0)>

-Or, we can use predefined keywords :term:`acidic` and :term:`basic`.
+Or, we can use predefined keywords acidic and basic.

 >>> charged = prot.select('acidic or basic')
 >>> print charged